School

 she/her

-Neta Bomani is a community organizer, educator, and zine maker.
-She is the co-director of programs at the School for Poetic Computation and co-director of Sojourners for Justice Press—an imprint of Haymarket Books.
-Neta is also the co-founder of the Black Zine Fair.
-Their work has been exhibited or collected by the Brooklyn Museum, the Barnard Zine Library, The Kitchen, the Museum of Contemporary Art Detroit, and the Metropolitan Museum of Art Library.
-Neta received a graduate degree in Interactive Telecommunications from the Tisch School of the Arts at New York University.
-Her practice empowers people to critically engage with technology; embody abolitionist, Black feminist, and do-it-yourself philosophies; and co-create liberatory systems.
+Neta Bomani is a community publisher.
+She is co-director of School for Poetic Computation—an experimental school convening art, computation, hardware, and critical theory to study the social and political conditions of technology and rehearse other ways of knowing, making, and living together—and co-director of Sojourners for Justice Press, an abolitionist Black feminist imprint of Haymarket Books behind the Black Zine Fair.
+Her work—including the moving image zine Dark Matter Objects—meditates on the entanglements of race, gender, computation, and power, tending to the ways technical systems organize perception, relation, and possibility while cultivating collective practices that co-create liberatory systems.
+Her work has been exhibited or collected by Brooklyn Museum, Barnard Zine Library, The Kitchen, Museum of Contemporary Art Detroit, Metropolitan Museum of Art Library, and San Francisco Center for the Book.
+Neta received a graduate degree in Interactive Telecommunications from Tisch School of the Arts at New York University.

 she/they